-I decided recently to update my own Brand Identity Guidelines template that is sent to clients upon completion of a project.
-This basically lists the ‘rules’ of consistency, so the client knows how to use their new files correctly and successfully.
+I decided recently to update my own Brand Guidelines template that is sent to clients upon completion of a project.
+This lists the ‘rules’ of consistency, so the customer knows how to use their new files correctly and successfully.

 Living in Adobe Illustrator for my logo design services, it’s comfortable and therefore logical for my template to be illustrator-based.
 InDesign would be the recommended software for page layout, but that adds a step to the process.

-It’s taken a days work, but using templates is a long-term time saver, nevermind keeping your own documents consistent (good for branding).
+It’s taken a days work, but using templates is a long-term time saver, nevermind keeping your documents consistent (good for branding).
 I doubt this will ever be finished however as I tweak and develop it for further potential.

 Any suggestions for improvement or development of this template would be much appreciated.
 Leave a comment below or get in touch.

-Even if you don't use this exact file, there may be bits and pieces that could be worthwhile to include in your own documents, so check it out, it is free after all!
+Even if you don't use this exact file, there may be bits and pieces that could be worthwhile to include in your documents, so check it out, it is free after all!

-If you find this branding template useful I would appreciate you sharing on Twitter or Facebook, even a +1 would be great!
+If you find this branding template useful I would appreciate you sharing on Twitter or Facebook; even a +1 would be great!